hugmenot/blog.hugmenot.com/_posts/2009-02-26-second-post.markdown

 title: Testing Pushr
 ---

-This post should be automatically published when I push this to github!
+This post should trigger an update on Twitter!

-Attempt 2.
-Attempt 3.